SimCMinMax/SimPermut/README.md

 ## How Can I Use It?

-/SimPermut [X[+Y[+Z]]]
+>**/SimPermut** [X[+Y[+Z...]]]

-Select the slots to permut from the dropdown on the top left.
+- Select which items you want to sim.

-Select which items you want to sim.
+- Add enchants and gems on items that don't have any (you can force replace enchant and gem by ticking the checkbox).

-Add enchants and gems on items that don't have any (you can force replace enchant and gem by selecting the force checkbox).
+- Click Generate.

-Click Generate.
+- Copy the text and paste in simc.

-Copy the text and paste in simc.
+>**Note: **

-You can also add parameters to pre-select an entire slot.
+>You can also add parameters to pre-select an entire slot.

-ie: /SimPermut finger+trinket
+>ie: /SimPermut finger+trinket

-Will auto-select every ring and trinket and do a permutation with default parameters.
+>Will auto-select every ring and trinket and do a permutation with default parameters.

 ## AutoSimC Export

-You can now export selected gear to an AutoSimC data (settings.ini) to externalize simc string generation.
+You can now export selected gear to an **AutoSimC** data (settings.ini) to externalize simc string generation.
 For a large number of items, it will be faster.

 See [AutoSimC on GitHub](https://github.com/SimCMinMax/AutoSimC)